-The exam will be a written essay.
-There is going to be two essay questions, you would only choose one out of the two.
+the exam will be a written essay.
+There are going to be two to four essay questions, you would only choose one out of the two.
 The essay questions would be based on the readings and lecture notes.
-In the essay, the student will identify important historical figures that shape the political, economic, and social life of the United States during the foundation of the Thirteen Colonies to the U.S. Civil War.
+In the essay, the student will identify important historical figures that shape the political, economic, and social life of the United States during the last decades of the 19th century and the 20th century.